PreciousIbe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds executive permission to the owner and the group owner and read permission to other users to the file hello
+This script adds executive permission to the owner, the group owner and the other user to the file hello